thoughtspot/thoughtspot.github.io/_appliance/rhel/rhel-prerequisites.md

 {: id="install-rhel"}
 ## Install RHEL on hosts

+We certify ThoughtSpot Release 6.0.4 with RHEL version 7.7 only, and ThoughtSpot Release 6.0.5 with RHEL version 7.8 only.

-ThoughtSpot is certified with RHEL version 7.7; we **do not** support other versions of RHEL, including 8 and 8.1.
+We **do not** support other versions of RHEL, including 8 and 8.1.

 {: id="enable-hosts"}
 ## Enable the hosts to download RHEL packages